 Stevenson University's ATB option is offered in 8-week sessions, with the exception of NATB 424 Health in the Community which is taught in a full semester.
-The program is flexible and convenient with courses initially offered in a hybrid format, eventually transitioning to a fully online format.
-CCBC students in the ATB option can begin twice each academic year in the fall and spring semesters.
+The program is flexible and convenient with courses initially offered in a hybrid format, and eventually transitioning to a fully online format.
+Students in the CCBC ATB option can begin twice each academic year in the fall and spring semesters.
 The program length is 10 terms, including winter and summer sessions and takes approximately three years to complete.
 Eligible CCBC nursing students have the opportunity to enroll in the ATB option and Stevenson courses either at the beginning of their first or second year of the CCBC Nursing program.

 The baccalaureate and master's degree programs in nursing at Stevenson University are accredited by the Commission on Collegiate Nursing Education.